 After the given steps, the preparation phase should be started.
 The preparation process varies from individuals to individuals and cannot be generalised.
 Here are some of the stages that must be properly followed along with strategizing an individual preparation plan.

 The aforementioned steps must always be followed by a self-assessment of the individual capabilities i.e. personal strengths and weaknesses.
 A mock test can be taken initially to know the topics one is comfortable with and the weaker topics to strategize a personal preparation plan accordingly.

 After learning about the strong and weak topics, divide the topics and start working on their respective basics.
 As the CAT questions require basic middle school concepts to solve, relearning and properly knowing the basics are extremely crucial.
 Equal importance must be given to all the individual sections and their respective topics to be able to solve the maximum number of questions in the exam.
 At this stage, proper time and energy must be dedicated as learning the basics at a later stage would be difficult and problematic.

 Phase 2: Practice & Revision

 Undoubtedly this is the most crucial phase during the preparation.
-Practicing several practice questions along with solving various CAT sample papers ensure continuous practice and revision for the exam.
+Practising several practice questions along with solving various CAT sample papers ensure continuous practice and revision for the exam.
 With several responsibilities, the working professionals tend to forget the concepts they learnt and eventually lose time to restudy the same concepts.
-By continually practicing and revising the concepts, self-confidence grows and thus, being able to tackle questions increases significantly.
+By continually practising and revising the concepts, self-confidence grows and thus, being able to tackle questions increases significantly.

 Phase 3: Tests & Re-evaluations